ArcherHeffern/System-Creation/02_big_picture.md

 * Network
 * Distributed systems
 * Cloud
-Note this list is not exhaustive

-Related Roles
-* Security
-* DevOps
-* QA
-* Testing

-Also Popular
-* Data (analysis/machine learning)
-* Quantitative finance
-* Project manager
-* Product manager

-# Possible projects
-The end goal of personal projects is to do actual projects / internships that have impact

-*See projects list*

 # Industry SWE Progression
-Junior => Recieve code specs and lots of support Midlevel => Transition level, more self sufficient Team Lead => Lead project from end to end to solve an identified issue, design system, manage stakeholders, etc Staff Level => Identify issues and create teams
+Junior => Recieve code specs and lots of support Midlevel => Transition level, more self sufficient Senior => Lead project from end to end to solve an identified issue, design system, manage stakeholders, etc Staff Level => Identify issues and opportunities and create teams

 Once you get to team lead, you can also transition to a more business level role.
 [Levels](https://fly.io/docs/hiring/levels/)

-[Levels in depth](https://youtu.be/q27H8cq1d-w?si=yQLsFt5IKsG9ADJu) (from a principal engineer)
+# Possible projects
+The end goal of personal projects is to do actual projects / internships that have impact.
+Preferably your projects are things you actually want.

+*See projects list*

 # Whats Next
 Software Development